maainul/Java/src/javastrings/README.md

 ![charstring](https://user-images.githubusercontent.com/37740006/74243383-ddd52800-4d09-11ea-8b37-bb99b34b0523.png)
 ```
 The CharSequence interface is used to represent the sequence of characters.
-  1.String,
+  1. String,
-  2.StringBuffer and
+  2. StringBuffer and
-  StringBuilder classes implement it.
+  3. StringBuilder classes implement it.
 It means, we can create strings in java by using these three classes.
 ```